Denmark’s Working Holiday Visa for Australians

 How to apply for a Denmark Working Holiday Visa

-You may apply for a Working Holiday Visa for Denmark online (recommended) no earlier than 6 months before you intend to arrive in Denmark.
+You may apply for a Working Holiday Visa for Denmark online (recommended) up to 6 months before you intend to arrive in Denmark.
 You could also apply at a Danish embassy/consulate abroad, or at a Norwegian embassy if there is no Danish mission in your country.
 It is also possible to apply at a SIRI branch office in Denmark, but only if you are already legally residing in Denmark and/or have not yet used up your 90-day visa-exempt period in the Schengen Area.

 Applications are completed online to the Danish Agency for International Recruitment and Integration (SIRI) and the entire process takes around 3 months.